Key considerations for opening your store

-Determining your staffing needs is something you should do before you take ownership of the pharmacy.
-Of course, you will have a good idea of your staffing needs based on your business plan.
-If you are taking over an existing pharmacy, evaluate your staffing needs and the current staff to determine if changes need to be made.
+Determine your staffing needs before you take ownership of your pharmacy.
+Your business plan should outline your staffing needs based on the services offered.
+If you are taking over an existing pharmacy, evaluate your staffing needs and the current staff to determine if changes will be required.

 Employee benefits are an important aspect of staffing and, if not carefully considered, a serious drain on your profitability.
 You’ll want to determine what benefits you will be offering to your employees; communicate these benefits clearly and in writing to avoid miscommunication.
 Your insurance broker can help you select an affordable, appropriate benefit package.

 If you’re taking over an existing pharmacy, meet proactively with the employees to alleviate any fears they may have about your new ownership.
-Enlist their help, along with their knowledge of the business, to help ensure a smooth transition.
+Enlist their help and knowledge of the business to help ensure a smooth transition.

 Implement an employee manual and utilize the operations manual to establish policies and procedures to help you manage your business and train your employees.
 You have a clear idea about what you want your pharmacy to feel like for patients and customers.
 Convey that philosophy to your staff.
 Give them tangible actions to take, such as answering the telephone with, “How may I help you today?” and greeting each customer as they enter the store.

 Marketing involves promoting your business, services and products to your customers and the market at large.
 The best place to start is with a comprehensive marketing plan.
 Like your business plan, your marketing plan will change over time.
 You’ll want to begin your marketing activities before your pharmacy actually opens.

 Once you’ve opened the doors of your pharmacy, you may want to hold a “grand opening.”
 Plan for this event to occur several weeks after you have actually opened to ensure that things are running smoothly.